vineet-jangra/Interview-Topics/Low-Level-System-Design/topics.md

 * Thread pool
 * Deadlock prevention design
 * Blocking queue
+* Meta (SDE2 Requirement: You will be asked to code a ThreadSafeCache or a BlockingQueue.
+You need to master Java's ReentrantLock, Condition, and CompletableFuture.)
 ---

 # **6. Machine Coding Round (Clean Code + Functional LLD)**